elastic/tinymath/docs/functions.md

 ```
 ***
 ## sum( ...args )
 Calculates the sum of one or more numbers/arrays passed into the function.
 If at least one array is passed, the function will sum up one or more numbers/arrays of numbers and distinct values of an array.
+Sum accepts arrays of different lengths.

 | Param | Type | Description |